streetturtle/streetturtle.github.io/_posts/2025-02-28-intellij-switch-project.md

 ![create-screenshot]({{site.url}}/images/2025/ide-screenshot-1.png)

-This ways you can switch between opened projects, as well as open closed ones!
+This way you can switch between opened projects, as well as closed ones!